GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 </div>
 ```

-The `hover:` prefex is one of the state modifiers used to apply conditional styles.
-Now, if you hover your mouse on top of the button, you will notice the slight change in style.
+The `hover:` prefix is one of the state modifiers used to apply conditional styles.
+Now, if you hover your mouse on top of the button, you will notice a slight change in style.

 What you quickly notice is that the `html` file quickly gets long.
 To help with visibility, I have broken the classes as seen above to show all the styles in one glance of the eye.
-It is one of the critisim of using Tailwind CSS.
-Arguable, it is no different than using inline styles.
+It is one of the criticisms of using Tailwind CSS.
+Arguably, it is no different than using inline styles.

 ```html
 <p style="color:blue; font-size:46px;">